-\RR{We experiment to quantify the performance difference between SL and RL optimisation in a simulated live data feed scenario.
-Testing in a real live data feed scenario would require integrating the system with a call centre or similar setting, which is problematic.
-However, we closely simulate the live scenario by continually pushing the data from the target dataset.
-RL-DA uses this data to continually update itself, whereas the SL-DA method uses the static model, which is trained using the source dataset.
-The methodology of the RL optimisation is similar to the experiment described in~\ref{sec:eval_exp_1}.
-The baseline model (SL-DA - live) is first trained with a training subset of the source dataset, and then, the testing accuracy is measured with testing subsets of the target dataset.}
+This study aims to compare the performance of supervised learning and reinforcement learning approaches in a simulated live data feed scenario.
+To avoid the difficulty of testing in a real-world environment, we continually push data from the target dataset and simulate a live scenario.
+The RL-DA approach continuously updates the model based on the incoming data, while the SL-DA method uses a static model trained on the source dataset.

+The methodology of RL optimisation is similar to the experiment described in Section~\ref{sec:eval_exp_1}.
+First, the baseline model (SL-DA - rw) is trained with a subset of the source dataset.
+Then, the testing accuracy is measured using testing subsets of the target dataset.

-We also measure the performance of RL-DA with real-world audio.
-We mix background audio with our target datasets to create a new variation of the dataset with background sound.
-Audio from the kitchen environment of the DEMAND dataset is used as the background sound to mix with target datasets (ESD and EmoDB). \TJR{We use -5 db as the Signal-to-Noise ratio when mixing the background audio to the speech utterances.}
+We also evaluate the performance of RL-DA on real-world audio data.
+To achieve this, we mix background audio with the target datasets to create a new dataset with background noise.
+The DEMAND dataset's kitchen environment audio is used as the background sound to mix with the ESD and EmoDB datasets, with a Signal-to-Noise ratio of -5 dB.

-The testing accuracy of the models trained in three different ways (SL-DA - live, RL-DA - target dataset \textbf{without} background noise (RL-DA w/o noise), and RL-DA - target dataset \textbf{with} background noise (RL-DA w/ noise)) in a real-world scenario mentioned in~\ref{sec:eval_exp_3} are tabulated in Table~\ref{tab:baselineVsRealworld}.
-The $\Delta$ column shows the difference in accuracy between our approach and the baseline, where one has to use a model pre-trained only in the source dataset.
+Table~\ref{tab:baselineVsRealworld} shows the testing accuracy of the models trained using three different approaches (SL-DA - rw, RL-DA - target dataset without background noise (RL-DA w/o noise), and RL-DA - target dataset with background noise (RL-DA w/ noise)).
+The increment of accuracy in the adjacent RL approach compared to the SL approach is represented in the $\Delta$ columns.